Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Parametric Shape Holomorphy of Boundary Integral Operators

 \subsection{Parametric Shape Holomorphy of BIOs with Singular Kernel}

 We now address the case in which the kernel function ${\sf a}: \Gamma_\y \times \IR^3\rightarrow \IC$ of \cref{eq:parametric_BIO} is allowed to have a singularity in the second variable, however we assume that is integrable.
-To this end, we define
+Let us define